italotech/OneGet-MicrosoftDockerProvider/README.md

 ##### Step 1: Install the OneGet docker provider

-1. `Import-Module -Name DockerMsftProvider -Force`
+1. `Import-Module -Name DockerProvider -Force`
-2. `Import-Packageprovider -Name DockerMsftProvider -Force`
+2. `Import-Packageprovider -Name DockerProvider -Force`

 ##### Step 2: Install Docker
 *New installation:*
-`Install-Package -Name docker -ProviderName DockerMsftProvider -Verbose`
+`Install-Package -Name docker -ProviderName DockerProvider -Verbose`

 *Upgrade to the latest version of docker:*
-`Install-Package -Name docker -ProviderName DockerMsftProvider -Verbose -Update`
+`Install-Package -Name docker -ProviderName DockerProvider -Verbose -Update`

 Once the provider is installed and imported, you can search, download, or install Docker using OneGet PowerShell cmdlets:
 * Find-Package